-The potential impacts on the structural integrity of the dam embankments are addressed further in the Geotechnical Assessment (Douglas Partners, 2022a).
+The potential impacts on the structural integrity of the dam embankments are addressed further in the Geotechnical Assessment (Douglas Partners, 2024a).
 Farm dams constructed with compacted clayey material can generally withstand low levels of strain that would result in conventional cracking.
 However, localised cracking and deformations may occur which may require remediation.
 It is noted that a number of the farm dams appear to be constructed from sandy soil and crushed sandstone, which would be more susceptible to cracking (e.g. due to mine subsidence) and erosion from overland stormwater flows during heavy rainfall events.

-Douglas Partners (2022a) identified eight farm dams (FD8, FD19, FD23, FD27, FD29, FD30, FD31, FD38 and FD42) which may potentially experience cracking due to mining induced subsidence and associated loss of water storage capacity due to differential settlements across the footprint of the dam.
-A geotechnical investigation including dam break analyses will be carried out for these dams to assess the likelihood and extent of the assessed risk and to provide recommendations on remedial and precautionary works, if required.
-This investigation will be completed prior to impact from mining.
+Douglas Partners (2024) identified eight farm dams (FD8, FD19, FD23, FD27, FD29, FD30, FD31, FD38 and FD42) which may potentially experience cracking due to mining induced subsidence and associated loss of water storage capacity due to differential settlements across the footprint of the dam.